-The Pre-K 4 SA program and curriculum are designed for children to be engaged in active learning, from the minute they enter the door until they leave at the end of the day.
+Children are engaged in active learning From the minute they enter the door until they leave at the end of the day.
 Each step is strategically designed to build a strong academic foundation and critical thinking skills such as planning, problem-solving, and leadership.

 Arrival and Meal Time

-The day begins with a nutritious breakfast served family style.
-During meals, the children not only learn table manners and how to eat healthfully, they engage in conversations that help them develop their language and vocabulary.
+The day begins with a nutritious breakfast served family-style.
+During meals, the children learn table manners, how to eat healthfully and engage in conversations that help them develop their language and vocabulary.

 Day Preview

-After breakfast, children gather on the carpet to preview the day ahead and build a sense of community through Morning Message.
-They use visual cue cards to show what activities are planned for the day.
-Referring to the visual cues throughout the day helps children anticipate and prepare for changes, making for smoother transitions.
+After breakfast, children gather to preview the day ahead and build a sense of community through Morning Message.
+Visual cue cards show what activities are planned for the day.
+Referring to the cards throughout the day helps children anticipate and prepare for changes, making for smoother transitions.

 Large Group Activity